 Today’s blog is not a pretty picture blog because I am going to share some of the ugly reality about writing a memoir and dealing with angry relatives.
-If this is not your mug of mocha, please excuse this and know I will try to write about blue skies and fluffy koalas in the future, but for the sake of those who are writing their own memoirs, here are some thoughts I had after my sister’s three hate-mails last week.
+If this is not your mug of mocha, please excuse this and know I will try to write about blue skies and fluffy koalas in the future, but for the sake of those who are writing their own memoirs, here are some thoughts I had after a relative’s hate-mails last week.

 One of the most difficult issues with writing a memoir is that your family might not appreciate it.
 And if they are narcissistic or afraid of you telling the truth, they will attack your character and try to make you out to be a bitter and hate-filled person when in reality you might be one of the healthiest people in the family because you cared enough to do the hard work to understand your own issues.

 My relative’s hate-mails accused me of lying because I said a cat was thrown against a fireplace wall.
 My sister says she is “dead sure she remembers it exactly like it was yesterday” even though she was nine and I was eleven.
 The conflict came about because she says it was a freestanding cone-shaped fireplace, while I maintain there was brick wall, but the thing is most freestanding fireplaces have a brick firewall behind them.
 The point is not really about the wall, but the event that happened there.
 When people want to nit pick and right talk, you know they wouldn’t believe it if Jesus himself came down to settle the argument.
 This reminds me of one of my favorite quotes:

 I deal very little in facts,

 you can tell so many facts you never get to the truth,

 you can tell the places where,

 which is love and pain and loss and triumph.